Irving Woman Calls 911, Tells Police She Killed Her Two Young Daughters

 A Texas woman is facing two capital murder charges after telling police she killed her two young daughters.

 Irving police said the woman, identified as 30-year-old Madison McDonald, came to the police station at about 10 p.m.
-Monday on O'Conner Road and used the phone in the lobby to call 911.
+Monday on O'Connor Road and used the phone in the lobby to call 911.

-Police said she told 911 operators that she killed her two daughters, 1-year-old Lillian Mae McDonald and 6-year-old Archer Hammond.
+Police said she told 911 operators that she killed her two daughters, 1-year-old Lillian Mae McDonald and 6-year-old Archer Hammond, by first sedating them and then smothering them before tucking them into their beds.

 McDonald was taken into custody in the police station lobby and is facing two charges of capital murder of a person under 10 years of age.
 A bond amount has not been confirmed and it's not clear if she's obtained an attorney.